top of page

 "I was lucky as most women get diagnosed in the their 30s and 40s.
 I have a incredible doctor that was vigilant... my diagnosis process could have gone a lot differently.
 This shows the power of a physician that does their job properly."

--Anonymous, 15 years of symptoms, Took 1 month to diagnosis after going to clinician
+-Anonymous, 15 years of symptoms, 1 month to diagnosis after seeing physician

 Lupus